 If you don't have an early departing flight on your final morning, make sure to get a great, classic southern brunch.
 Ideally, you won't want an early departing flight from Nashville, as the traffic around the airport can be absolute grid-lock seven days a week, and we advise you target an early afternoon take-off somewhere between 1:00pm and 3:00.

 This is the general roadmap and how the trip should be structured, but you want to know exactly what to do, right?
-We’ve got you taken care of!
-Check out the three-day sample overview to see how to maximize your time visiting Nashville – the Music City.
+We've got you taken care of!
+Check out the three-day itinerary in Nashville is a sample overview to see how to maximize your time visiting the Music City.

 Theme - Downtown